California dam managers dismissed flood concern 12 years ago

 On Monday, Bill Croyle, acting head of the Department of Water Resources, refused to comment on the 2005 concerns, saying he was not familiar with the warnings and would need to research the matter.

-The Federal Energy Regulatory Commission, the agency that oversees the dam’s licensing and which received the request for mandatory armoring, did not immediately respond to a request for comment.
+A FERC spokeswoman said the original, 50-year license for the dam expired in January 2007 but has been automatically renewed each year pending a full renewal

+“We have just, in December 2016, received all the necessary permits and other documents we need before issuing a final decision on the application,” spokeswoman Mary O’Driscoll said.

 Knickmeyer reported from Sonoma, California, and Pritchard reported from Los Angeles.
-Contributing were John Flesher in Traverse City, Michigan, and Angel Kastanis and John Antczak in Los Angeles.
+Contributing were John Flesher in Traverse City, Michigan; Matthew Daly in Washington; and Angel Kastanis and John Antczak in Los Angeles.